Can You Put Oats In A Protein Shake? (6 Reasons Explained)

 4. Oats Are Versatile

-On their own, oats have a very mild taste which means that they will mix easily with whatever other flavors you want.
+On their own, oats have a very mild taste, which means it will mix easily with whatever other flavors you want.

 5. Oats & Protein Can Aid With Weight Loss Goals

-If your goal is weight loss, adding oats to a protein shake will make it more satiating.
-Feeling full for longer will help you to manage your appetite over the course of the day.
+If your goal is weight loss, adding oats to a protein shake can be a great tool to help you feel full for longer, which will help you to manage your appetite.
 This will make it easier to stick to a calorie deficit needed for weight loss.

 6. Oats & Protein Can Aid With Weight Gain Goals

-The only difference between weight loss and weight gain goals when it comes to adding oats to protein shakes is the portion size.
+The only difference between weight loss and weight gain goals when adding oats to protein shakes is the portion size.
 For weight gain, you’ll be adding more oats than for weight loss goals.

 Who Should Not Mix Oats With Protein Shakes?